-- No conditions have been assessed as being in non-compliance - One condition has been assessed as being in partial-compliance - 14 conditions have not yet required implementation all of the requirements in these conditions are in an initial planning stage and will be implemented at a future time, such as during reservoir filling or operations - 64 conditions are underway and are in various stages of implementation.
-The requirements in these conditions have either been completed, are ongoing, or are not yet required to have started
+- No conditions have been assessed as being in non-compliance - 11 conditions have not yet required implementation all of the requirements in these conditions are in an initial planning stage and will be implemented at a future time, such as during reservoir filling or operations - 67 conditions are underway and have been assessed as having requirements that are "in compliance" and are in various stages of implementation.
+The requirements in these conditions have either been completed, are ongoing, or are not yet required to have started, but are deemed in compliance - One condition is underway and has been assessed as having two requirements that "partially met compliance" during the reporting year.

-Summary of Compliance with 608 Requirements
+Summary of Compliance with 617 Requirements:

-Table 2 summarizes the status of compliance with each of the requirements in the 78 conditions of EAC #14-02.
-The table shows that 475 of the requirements are assessed as being in compliance, 2 as being in partial-compliance (See Condition #3) and 131 as future requirements.
+Table 2 summarizes the status of compliance with each of the requirements in the 79 conditions of EAC #E14-02.
+The table shows that the total 615 requirements are assessed as being in compliance and two requirements within one condition as being partially compliant.